Music of Ohio: Punk rock

-A wide variety of punk rockers hail from Akron, Cleveland, and Cincinnati, primarily; these include electric eels, The Dead Boys, Rocket From The Tombs, Pere Ubu, Devo "Whip It" '81 (from Akron; Mark Mothersbaugh went to Kent State), Mirrors, The Styrenes, The Waitresses "I Know What Boys Like" '82 (from Akron), Lucky Pierre, Chi-Pig, Shaun Dente of Twenty-Nineteen, Chrissie Hynde (from Akron; she attended Kent State) of The Pretenders "I'll Stand By You" '94, The Cramps, Robert Quine, Tin Huey, Rachel Sweet, Pagans, Zero Defex, Hammer Damage, The Bizarros, and Rubber City Rebels.
+A wide variety of punk rockers hail from Akron, Cleveland, and Cincinnati, primarily; these include electric eels, The Dead Boys, Rocket From The Tombs, Pere Ubu, Devo "Whip It" (from Akron; Mark Mothersbaugh went to Kent State), Mirrors, The Styrenes, The Waitresses "I Know What Boys Like" (from Akron), Lucky Pierre, Chi-Pig, Shaun Dente of Twenty-Nineteen, Chrissie Hynde (from Akron; she attended Kent State) of The Pretenders "I'll Stand By You", The Cramps, Robert Quine, Tin Huey, Rachel Sweet, Pagans, Zero Defex, Hammer Damage, The Bizarros, and Rubber City Rebels.
 Columbus has produced Screaming Urge, Scrawl, New Bomb Turks, and Gaunt.
 The Gits formed in Yellow Springs in 1986 before relocating to Seattle.
 The GC5 emerged from Mansfield in the mid 1990s.

 Hardcore punk had considerable beginnings in Ohio, most notably with Maumee's Necros, Akron's 0DFx, and Dayton's Toxic Reasons.

 Indie rock

 The Black Keys formed in Akron.
-The Black Keys had 4 #1 songs on the Alternative Songs chart in the early 2010s.
+The Black Keys had four number one songs on the Alternative Songs chart in the early 2010s.
 Karen O and Brian Chase of Yeah Yeah Yeahs met at Oberlin College, as did the band Bitch Magnet.
 Cloud Nothings and My Dad Is Dead were formed in Cleveland.
 Indie folk rock singer Kramies is from Cleveland.
 Mark Kozelek, leader of Sun Kil Moon and Red House Painters, is from Massillon.
 Jason Molina of Songs: Ohia / Magnolia Electric Co. is from Lorain.
 Jessica Bailiff is from Toledo.
 Jessica Lea Mayfield is from Kent.
 Mark Eitzel of American Music Club founded his first bands, most prominently The Naked Skinnies, while living in Columbus.
 Columbus has also produced Times New Viking, Saintseneca, The Lost Revival and The Black Swans.
-Dayton in the early 1990s produced some notable indie bands including Guided by Voices, The Breeders ("Cannonball" '93), and Braniac.
+Dayton in the early 1990s produced some notable indie bands including Guided by Voices, The Breeders ("Cannonball"), and Braniac.
 Cincinnati's indie rock scene produced Ass Ponys, Afghan Whigs, and Over the Rhine, all active in the 1980s/1990s as well as current indie rock bands Walk the Moon ("Shut Up and Dance" in 2015.
-Nicholas Petricca attended Kenyon College), Wussy, Pomegranates, Bad Veins, Heartless Bastards, and The National from Cincinnati (had a #3 album on Billboard 200 in 2010.
+Nicholas Petricca attended Kenyon College), Wussy, Pomegranates, Bad Veins, Heartless Bastards, and The National from Cincinnati (had a number three album on Billboard 200 in 2010.
 Matt Berninger attended the University of Cincinnati).
 Why? was formed in Cincinnati by the Wolf brothers, Jonathan 'Yoni' and Josiah Wolf, along with Doug McDiarmid.